zopdev/opentofu-modules/README.md

 ## 📣 **Stay Connected**

-For updates and support, visit the [zop.dev website](https://helm.zop.dev), join our [Discord community](https://discord.com/invite/jtKqDNBJNt), or participate in community discussions.
+For updates and support, visit the [zop.dev website](https://helm.zop.dev), join our [Discord community](https://discord.com/invite/jtKqDNBJNt) and participate in community discussions.